Volvo S60: Safety

 Standard gear on all S60s includes an improved City Safety collision avoidance system based on Volvo's Vision 2020.
 The system can now help the driver do an evasive maneuver and can detect and mitigate oncoming vehicles at intersections.
 An optional Pilot Assist system is equipped into the model.

+The S60 was one of the IIHS's Top Safety Picks for 2020, and earned Top Safety Pick+ for 2021 and 2022.